devfix/wxMathPlot/README.md

 - the original wxMathPlot project can be found [here](https://sourceforge.net/projects/wxmathplot/)
 - the project has a strange makro problem, see this [stackoverflow post](https://stackoverflow.com/a/14899725/10574851) for details
 - the origin of this fork from [mkarmona](https://github.com/mkarmona/wxMathPlot) and fixes this, be leaves out some compiler warning
-- this fork just fixes this warnings
+- this fork fixes some warnings and updates to c++17

 # This is the old readme